mapbox/mapbox-directions-swift/README.md

 ### Drawing the route on a map

-With the [Mapbox iOS SDK](https://www.mapbox.com/ios-sdk/) or [macOS SDK](https://mapbox.github.io/mapbox-gl-native/macos/), you can easily draw the route on a map in Swift or Objective-C:
+With the [Mapbox Maps SDK for iOS](https://www.mapbox.com/ios-sdk/) or [macOS SDK](https://mapbox.github.io/mapbox-gl-native/macos/), you can easily draw the route on a map in Swift or Objective-C:

 ```swift
 // main.swift